Post-tensioned concrete Baton Rouge building

 According to the Post-Tensioning Institute (PTI), post-tensioned slabs-on-ground help manage slab movement by resisting stresses caused by soil expansion and contraction, which is especially relevant in regions with seasonal moisture changes such as Baton Rouge.

 In practice, we have seen slabs without post-tensioning develop cracking patterns that require costly remediation.
-If you noticed some problems in your concrete here’s how to address common issues in concrete structures in Baton Rouge.
+If you noticed some problems in your concrete here’s how to address common concrete issues in Baton Rouge.
+Properly designed post-tensioned systems reduce that risk significantly when combined with correct soil preparation.

 Tradeoffs You Should Understand Before Choosing Post-Tensioning